 No Coaster Brake!

 While most 12″ and 14″ bikes come standard with a coaster (back pedal) brake, the Guardian does NOT have a coaster brake.
-This is a huge win for the littlest riders just learning to pedal!
+This is a huge win for the littlest riders just learning to pedal.

 Why are coaster brakes such a problem?
 When kids are learning to pedal for the first time, they tend to pedal backwards a lot.
 This is in part because they haven’t yet internalized that pedaling forward is what helps them move forward.
-So if they’ve just gotten started, have gained a little momentum, and then decide to back pedal… a coaster brake will stop them in their tracks.
-All momentum lost!

 Additionally, back pedaling can help kids regain their balance if they turn their handlebars too sharply or start leaning to the side.
 If they are trying to regain balance by pedaling backwards, but stop instead, they often end up crashing.